carloscastellanos/teaching/480/syllabi/IGME480_Spring2025.md

 # Course Information

 >[!NOTE]
->_This document exclusively covers the policies and procedures for IGME-480.
+>_This document covers the policies and procedures for IGME-480.
 This document does not include information about topic units, specific assignments, or readings.
 These can be found in the Content section on myCourses._

 <table>